491621

 Use this framework to improve your profitability

 At its simplest, profit is the difference between the amount earned and the amount spent in producing or selling something.
 It is one of the most important metrics of any business.
 Profit is the key to business survival.
-For most organizations the generation of profit allows them to make further investments, pay dividend and rewards to staff and investors, and it provides a buffer for when times are hard.
+For most organisations the generation of profit allows them to make further investments, pay dividend and rewards to staff and investors, and it provides a buffer for when times are hard.

 Profit is a general word referring to the gain that has been achieved when all costs are subtracted from the sales.